 Voilà!
 An impressive canopy for a lots less!Continue to 5 of 22 below.

 05 of 22

 Although it looks quite ornate, the cornice is really just a plywood boxed edged at the top with crown molding and at the bottom with a smaller edge molding.Continue to 6 of 22 below.

 06 of 22

 Can’t afford to buy a traditional canopy bed?
-Try making your own mini canopy!
-Install a wooden overhang to the wall above the bed, and then paint or stain the wood to match that of your existing bed frame.
+Try making your own mini canopy.
+Install a wooden overhang to the wall above the bed (corners can be anchored to the ceiling by thin wires, if you want) and then paint or stain the wood to match your existing bed frame.
 Once you suspend your canopy, it will be difficult to tell that the bed is made of two separate pieces!Continue to 7 of 22 below.

 07 of 22